 - Cut cauliflower into florets and cook in boiling water with onion and bell pepper until tender

 - Drain water from vegetables and mash while still warm

-- Add cayenne pepper and salt to taste
+- Add cayenne pepper and any other spices to taste

-- Use a griddle or skillet to pan fry patties until golden brown
+- Deep fry or pan fry your mixture until golden brown

 If you want to be adventurous, you may even want to serve them with a sauce.
 I personally think they go really well with a sweet chili sauce, but I like sweet chili sauce on just about anything.
 Let me know how it works out for you!